 Cornelius Nozeman bird prints.
 Published in the Netherlands from 1770-1829 and issued in parts, the entire series took an astonishing 59 years to complete.
 Nederlandsche Vogelen is known as the finest bird book the Dutch produced on ornithology.

-Nozeman Bird Prints.
-Coming from Nederlandsche Vogelen or the Birds of the Netherlands.
+Nozeman Bird Prints from Nederlandsche Vogelen or the Birds of the Netherlands.

-Nozeman Bird Prints.
-These are the work of Cornelius Nozeman, Christian Sepp and Martinus Houttyn.
+These magnificent antique bird engravings are the work of Cornelius Nozeman, Christian Sepp and Martinus Houttyn.
+Commonly referred to as Nozeman bird prints.
 These authentic antique prints were published from 1779-1820.
 It took an amazing 59 years to complete this laborious work on Birds of the Netherland.
 During that period, the Dutch colonized areas all over the world.
 These magnificent antiques are hand colored copper plate engravings.
 They were printed onto hand made, hand laid rag paper.
 Nederlandsche Vogelen meaning the Birds of the Netherlands.
 Each old print measures 15×21.5″ Oustanding, near perfect condition.

 A laborious craft of all those involved in producing something like these magnificent antique prints.
 First, to find, acquire and identify the species.
 Second… the illustrations had to be meticulously drawn, with only the best accuracy.

 The paper was hard to acquire.
 Just making paper during the 18th Century required tremendous skill.
 A learned lifetime craft.
 Paper was made of rag right up through the turn of the 20th Century.
 Coming from linen, flax, etc, NOT TREES, there was no acid in the paper.
 Very expensive to acquire, inconsistent, etc. but has the ability to survive many Centuries.